clarkngo/curriculum/README.md

 1. A user should be able to create an account
 2. A user should be able to create a course
 3. A user should be able to edit a course
+4. A user should be able to update a course
-4. A user should be able to destroy a course
+5. A user should be able to destroy a course
-5. A user should be able to comment on a course
+6. A user should be able to comment on a course

 ### Features

 Drop and drop functionality of reording courses

-### TDD
+### Test-Driven Development

 #### describe "course#index action"